x-atlas-consortia/data-submission-guide/Section4.md

 2. Gather materials needed to document from where (in the subject) the tissue block was extracted.
 3. Open the RUI: Open the relevant version of the RUI (standalone or ingest portal version).
    - The _Select an organ_ dialog displays when you browse to the RUI webpage.
+   - If applicable, select the right or left version of the organ.

 **NOTE:** For more detailed instructions, refer to the SOP: <a href="https://zenodo.org/record/6628366#.ZAYfdXbMJD8">Using the CCF Registration User Interface</a>.

+**Donor sex and organ selection:**
+**Note:** Some steps vary depending on whether you are using the "public" or HuBMAP's ingest portal version.
+1. Enter the donor’s name (This step is the same for both versions).
+2. Select the donor’s sex (This step is the same for both versions).
+3. Organ selection (This step varies based on the version you are using). <br>
+_Public version_:
+   - Click the picture of an organ to select it from the carousel.
+   - The organ may take a few seconds to load.

+   _Ingest portal version_: The organ is pre-selected.
+4. Click **Start Registration** to complete this step and display the CCF Registration page.

 |Step | Comments |